-Location: Jerome, Arizona, USA Built: Unknown Operation Time: ? – Present Type: Hotel Status: Open History: The cause of the hauntings at the Jerome Grand Hotel remains a mystery.
+The cause of the hauntings at the Jerome Grand Hotel remains a mystery.
 The apparition of a woman in white has been seen roaming the halls.
 A ghostly nurse with a clipboard is seen in one of the hotel’s rooms.
-Lastly, the ghost…
+Lastly, the ghost of a little boy has been known to run through the bar area in search of his mother during the late hours of the night.
+Screaming and apparitions are all consistently witnessed at the Jerome Grand Hotel.

-Location: Los Angeles, California, USA Built: 1904 (rebuilt in 1924) Operating Time: 1924 – 1991 Status: Turning into apartments History: The Linda Vista Community Hospital opened in 1904, and it featured its own miniature “farm” of cows, chickens, and a garden in order to provide the patients with fresh butter, milk, eggs, poultry, fruits, and vegetables.
-The…
+The Linda Vista Community Hospital opened in 1904, and it featured its own miniature “farm” of cows, chickens, and a garden in order to provide the patients with fresh butter, milk, eggs, poultry, fruits, and vegetables.
+The original building was designed by Charles Whittlesy and opened under the name Santa Fe Coast Lines Hospital.
+It was razed and rebuilt in 1924, and, in 1937, was renamed the Linda Vista Community Hospital.

-Location: Jakarta, Indonesia, Asia Built: Unknown Operating Time: Unknown Status: Unknown History: Cipto Mangunkusumo Hospital (named for Dr. Cipto Mangunkusumo, the hospital’s head doctor) in Jakarta, Indonesia is haunted by several entities, such as the doctor with a surgical knife with his hands covered in blood, the nurse who always alerts doctors of emergency patients, and various patients who died…
+Cipto Mangunkusumo Hospital (named for Dr. Cipto Mangunkusumo, the hospital’s head doctor) in Jakarta, Indonesia is haunted by several entities, such as the doctor with a surgical knife with his hands covered in blood, the nurse who always alerts doctors of emergency patients, and various patients who died there.
+They generally walk around at night, and make their presence known if there is a visitor.

 A portion of land was bought by Major Thomas H. Hays in 1883 and called it the Hays’ family home.
 Since the home was too far from any sort of school, Mr. Hays opened a local school so his daughters could learn.